Animal Health Technology Program

 Eligibility for enrollment in this program is determined by a special admission procedure.
-Interested persons should call the Special Programs Admissions Clerk in the Admissions Office at 619-388-2684.
+Application Instructions

 Students accepted into this program will be required to successfully complete a clinically-based work experience course held in animal health care facilities.
 These facilities may require background checks, including fingerprinting, as a condition of placement at the clinic.